 The COVID-19 pandemic has challenged the usual evaluation and assessment cycle that underpins UNICEF’s education programming.
-For this reason UNICEF decided to undertake an RTA in order to take stock of its response.
+For this reason, UNICEF decided to undertake an RTA in order to take stock of its response.
 This section presents a synthesised assessment of UNICEF’s regional education response to the COVID-19 pandemic in regard to three assessment themes: 1) effectiveness and relevance; 2) adaptability; and 3) equity and inclusion.
 It then draws on these themes to reflect on UNICEF’s successes, challenges, and lessons learned during the pandemic period.
 Country-specific assessments can be found in Annex C (Azerbaijan), Annex D (Turkey), Annex E (Serbia), and Annex F (BiH).

-The analysis presented here looks at effectiveness, relevance, and adaptability in terms of processes implemented (were UNICEF’s activities implemented in ways that would lead to effective, relevant, and adaptable programming?) as well as – to the extent possible – achieving quantifiable indicators.
+The analysis presented here looks at effectiveness, relevance, and adaptability in terms of processes implemented (were UNICEF’s activities implemented in ways that would lead to effective, relevant, and adaptable programming?) as well as – to the extent possible – achieving quantifiable indicators following the logic of ToC presented above.
 Further, the analysis relies on the subjective assessment of well-informed stakeholders of the effectiveness, relevance, and adaptability of COs’ education responses to COVID-19, and seeks to mitigate the subjectivity bias by triangulating across multiple sources.

 Effectiveness and relevance of UNICEF’s response to the COVID-19 pandemic